Nyeriah/mod-save-inventory/README.md

 # Save Inventory Module

-This is a module for [AzerothCore](http://www.azerothcore.org) that adds the option to instantly save items after they have been looted, preventing them from being lost in case of wipes.
+This is a module for [AzerothCore](http://www.azerothcore.org) that adds the option to instantly save items after they have been looted, preventing them from being lost in case of crashes.

 ## Requirements